cameraui/docs/recording/timeline-playback.md

 ## Trimming

-Open the player menu and pick **Export** to turn on trimming.
-Drag the handles on the timeline to set the start and end, then export the selection.
+Select the **Export** button on the timeline to turn on trimming.
+Drag the handles to set the start and end, then export the selection.
 See [Export & download](/recording/export).

+## Deleting a range

+Admins can delete recorded footage straight from the timeline.
+Select **Delete recordings**, drag the handles over the span you want gone, then **Delete selection**.
+The footage and every event inside it are removed for good, worked out per minute, and the change shows on every open device.
+The most recent minutes are still being written and can't be deleted yet, so wait a bit and try again.

 [^conf]: For these events to also pass the **Only with recording** and confidence filters under Recordings, update the NVR plugin.